Veleza/fastredis-node/README.md

 * `gcc` / `g++` 4.8 or newer.
 * `python` 2.7 or any newer 2.x version. `python` 3.x is not supported.

-For running on Travis check the bundled [.travis.yml](.travis.yml).

 [npm]: https://npmjs.org/

 ## Usage